Marble polishing Services

 The Difference Between Honing and Polishing Natural Stone

-Honed and polished are among the most popular finishes used in kitchen countertops, bathroom vanity tops, shower surrounds, and fireplace surrounds.
+Ok then, honed and polished surfaces are among the most popular finishes used in kitchen countertops, and bathroom vanity tops, shower surrounds, and fireplace surrounds.
 There are advantages and disadvantages to each type of finish.

 • Honing is a process that removes minor scratches and etching from the surface of a honed natural stone.
+This is what is needed to repair marble from scratches and other impurities.
 It restores the stone’s natural appearance and sheen.

 • Many homeowners appreciate the more natural, warmer feel of honed marble over polished, which can be a little rich in smaller environments.
 Since honing removes the shine and leaves a matte finish, it’s well-suited to areas that must be as non-slip as possible – such as floors and stairways, especially in areas that may get wet.